 Follow these general principles when creating your scenarios and selecting the ones you need to anticipate.

-3. Now you are ready to identify the key uncertainties, that is the what events, whose outcomes are uncertain, will significantly affect the issues you are concerned with and the relationships among these uncertainties.
+3. Now you are ready to identify the key uncertainties, that is ,the events whose outcomes are uncertain, that will significantly affect the issues you are concerned with and the relationships among these uncertainties.
 Keep the trends in mind.
 We recommend that you identify at least 3-5 critical uncertainties.

 5. Organize all the possible scenarios from a high versus low probability and your degree of preparedness.
 Evaluate each scenario in terms of its likelihood within the time frame.
 A note of caution.
 Avoid selecting one or two scenarios immediately and discarding extreme scenarios as a waste because you don’t believe they can happen.
 Ignoring outer scenarios leaves you exposed to risk and implementing only moderate improvements.
 Sometimes the most interesting and insightful scenarios are the ones that at first seem the most unlikely.
 One useful method is to create a weighting scale to evaluate the probability and risk of each scenario.
 Use the scenarios with the highest probability weighting as your primary cases.